izderadicka/audioserve/README.md

 For some background and video demo check this article [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)

 If you will install audioserve and make it available on Internet do not [underestimate security](#security-best-practices).

+What to start quickly and easily?
+Try [this guide](docs/deploy.md) to have audioserve up and running for free in no time.

 Media Library
 -------------